role

 Cited Detail

 "AI specialist" isn't a settled job title with its own BLS occupation, so we map it to Data Scientists (SOC 15-2051) for context until AI-specific data exists - treat every figure as occupation-level evidence, not a guarantee.
 This reads as an early-to-mid role, not entry-level.
-On credentials: CompTIA Data+ (DA0-002) supports data literacy but isn't an "AI specialist" credential; Cisco AI Technical Practitioner (810-110) can support AI fluency but isn't a standalone AI job credential; CompTIA DataAI (DY0-001) is advanced, better after data-science experience - RoleMath rates it Expert (structural band, not a pass rate).
+On credentials: CompTIA Data+ (DA0-002) supports data literacy but isn't an "AI specialist" credential; Cisco AI Technical Practitioner (810-110) can support AI fluency but isn't a standalone AI job credential; CompTIA DataAI (DY0-001) is advanced, better after data-science experience - CompTIA recommends 5+ years in data science or a similar role (a recommendation, not a requirement).
 Realistic sequence: foundations -> applied data work -> AI-specific depth (planning context, not a promise).
 Outlook: BLS projects Data Scientists to grow 33.5% over 2024-2034, ~23,400 openings/yr - a multi-year occupation-level projection, not specific to the emerging "AI specialist" label.

 AI & this career